Consensys/Uniswap-audit-report-2018-12/Uniswap-working.md

 ### 2.1 Overview

 Uniswap is a decentralized exchange, which, from the start, gives it a large number of potential adversaries with strong incentives to take advantage of the system.
-We examine the various malicious actors, and the potential impact they may have on the system.
+Here we examine the various malicious actors, and the potential impact they may have on the system.

 ### 2.2 Detail